● Structure curriculum

 The Skills platform has multiple ways to help design learning for your organization.
 There's no wrong way, and you can use multiple methods to achieve huge learning outcomes for your organization.

 Who can use this?

 Note: Not all features or content types are available to all plans.
-See full details of plan features and add-ons here.
+See Skills subscription and plan comparison for full details of plan features and add-ons.

 Be as involved in choosing curriculum as you want to be.
 Discover the ways the Skills platform can develop curriculum for you, or use channels to curate must-learn content.

-Here's a handful of use cases, with your most-hands-off options at the top and the finest control at the bottom, demonstrating what Skills curriculum modalities are available to you.
+Here's a handful of use cases—with the most-hands-off options at the top and the finest control at the bottom—demonstrating what Skills curriculum modalities are available to you.

 Use case: organizational shift